alekstar79/alekstar79.github.io/morphing/README.md

 **How to use:**

 Just clone or download this repository.
-Start local server (LiveServer plugin for VS Code / [serve](https://github.com/vercel/serve) npm package) or just open index file in browser.
+Start local server [serve](https://github.com/vercel/serve) or just open index file in browser.
 That's all...

 Clone this repo: